dwyerjgithub/resume/README.md

 # resume
-# Hello, welcome to my Github resume repo.
+# Hello, and welcome to my Github resume repo!
-# It is simply an easy way to download my resume.
+# This is simply an easy way for me to manage and you to download a current copy of my resume, or other related work items.
-# You can find a downloadable copy in the main "Code" page/tab/section (ABOVE ^^^^^)
+# You can find a downloadable copy in the list of files above ^^^^^
 #Have a great day!